DriveNetTESTDRIVE/docs/BMM.md

 ### 1. Setup configuration files for DriveNet and the sidechain you are mining.

-Make the rpcuser and rpcpassword whatever you want, but they must be the same for DriveNet and the sidechain.
+Make the rpcuser and rpcpassword whatever you want, but they must be the same for DriveNet and the sidechain(s).

 DriveNet (~/.drivenet/drivenet.conf):